kevinoc554/murmur-bandsite/README.md

 5. As a fan, I want to be able to easily access the store, so that I can purchase merchandise.
     - The external merch store is accessible from every page on the site via a link in the navbar.
 6. As a promoter, I want a straightforward contact form, so that I can enquire about booking the band for gigs.
-    - The site features a Contact page, consisting of a straightforward form that allows promoters to enquire about the band's availablity.
+    - The site features a Contact page, consisting of a straightforward form that allows promoters to enquire about the band's availability.
     - The form asks the user to provide a name and email address, along with a prospective venue/location and date.
 It also includes a textarea that allows the user to freehand some text to explain their proposal.
 7. As an interested user (a fan or a promoter), I want to be able to access the band’s social media accounts and streaming platforms, so that I can find out more about them and listen to their music.
     - As above, the band's social media accounts and streaming profiles are linked in the footer of every page and are labelled with recognizable icons (courtesy of Font Awesome).